mm80843/T3.5/docs/Benef/PBN__Benef_1093.md

 # __Contact tracing and remote monitoring__

-## Name of the Benefit

-Mobile apps enable contact tracing, remote monitoring of symptoms, and dissemination of COVID-19 information, empowering individuals and authorities to track and control the spread of the virus.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in mobile apps can enhance public health surveillance, support early detection and intervention, and promote public awareness and compliance, contributing to effective pandemic control.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1222.md)